Zalexanninev15/PFT2/README.md

 ### Preparing to configure the app:

-1. Download the necessary files: [emmcdl](https://mega.nz/#!Q5kmSI7K!1coqsqWf0SIG6ejFoftd1WU8oyBA3Z0y-oTmnRbQW60), [ADB](https://mega.nz/file/dwdWgYZY#J2LV6nNwIj3jnIsPgCpD2dBAKkkRTk45PXfGnJU6nQY), MBN file and [ZTE + Qualcomm USB Drivers](https://cloud.mail.ru/public/CSQ9/4y878mma8) (or others for your device)
+1. Download the necessary files: [emmcdl](https://mega.nz/#!Q5kmSI7K!1coqsqWf0SIG6ejFoftd1WU8oyBA3Z0y-oTmnRbQW60), [ADB](https://mega.nz/file/dwdWgYZY#J2LV6nNwIj3jnIsPgCpD2dBAKkkRTk45PXfGnJU6nQY), [MBN file [only for ZTE Blade V9 Vita]](https://mega.nz/file/NxM11YAY#4R43VEFT74xSywdl9iHYzp9O8S0d0lAZ7V2yxrqcFb0) (or other for your device) and [ZTE + Qualcomm USB Drivers](https://cloud.mail.ru/public/CSQ9/4y878mma8) (or others for your device)
 2. Extract all archives in any places (the main thing is that there are no spaces in the path), it is best to create a folder next to PFT2 (again, without spaces) and throw everything there
 3. Install the drivers